jacerider/fett/KAST/README.md

-# Fett Starter Drupal Theme
+# map Drupal Theme
-##### Fett, Gulp, Bourbon, Neat, Bitters
+##### Fett, Gulp, Foundation

-## System Setup
+## Development Setup

-If you have not already done so, please reference the README.md file found in the *fett* parent theme.

-## Installation

-From your theme directory, enter the following in the command line.
-This will install the required tools to compile assets.
+First, you will need to install [NodeJS](https://nodejs.org/en/download/package-manager/).

+Run the following from the command line:

     npm install

+For SCSS linting, Ruby version greater than 2.3.0 is recommended.
+Install the following gem from the command line:

+    gem install scss_lint

 Make a copy of example.config.js and set your local development settings here.
 Add this file to your .gitignore file to prevent breaking of team-members' dev